i-winxd/mouse-drawer/README.md

 Set your variables in `variables.json`.

 - `path_to_img`: the path to the image relative to `main.py`.
-- `tolerance`: how tolerant the program is to detecting "black" parts in the image.
+- `tolerance`: how tolerant the program is to detecting "black" parts in the image from a scale of 0-255.
 - `p_tolerance`: increasing this makes the program faster but makes the output image more ugly.
 - `path_to_img`: relative to this `.ipynb` notebook.
 - `img_start_location`: the coords on your screen (FIRST MONITOR IF YOU'RE USING MULTIPLE MONITORS) where the drawing starts